Vyral/mary-peacock-recruiting/_posts/2020-02-10-finding-home-sellers-the-hunt-for-leads.md

 There’s an old saying among real estate brokers: “You have to list to exist.”
 It’s difficult to run a profitable real estate business if you don’t have listings of your own.&nbsp;

-In fact, the main reason why the top 10% of real estate agents make 90% of the money is because they dominate the real estate listings in their markets.&nbsp;
+In fact, the main reason why the top 10% of real estate agents make 90% of the money is that they dominate the real estate listings in their markets.&nbsp;

 Whenyou hold a listing, you’ll have agents bringing buyers through the door and bringing offers to your table\!
 But without any listings of your own, you’ll be doing a lot of legwork with a smaller chance of seeing a commission.&nbsp;